dk14/fqc/README.md

 - quantum permutation is faster than selecting maximums (or in simple case just positive weights) on CPU/RAM.
 - prices are not correlated, thus problem is linear.

 *Note: Introducing covariance matricies would make problem quadratic and would require divide and conquer segmentation of matrix for large portfolios.
-This implies that covarience matrix should be as sparse as possible with "islands" (around diagonal) of relations corresponding to segments, e.g. industry sectors.*
+This implies that covarience matrix should be as sparse as possible with "islands" (around diagonal) of relations corresponding to segments, e.g. industry sectors.
+Introducing realistic up/down price variations (asset going up, asset going down are anticorrelated) would make problem quadratic as well
+*

 - no budget/liquidity constraints so far
 - zero-risk rate is 0%.
 FV comes purely from selling asset at $t_1$. <del>BTC</del>USD's purchase value doesn't depreciate/fluctuate over time and location (USD assumed to be a fixed-rate asset, no inflation, no such thing much).